 Introducing Buyer Protection

-Starting in late April, your buyers will benefit from protections, giving them more confidence and security when they shop.
+From 12 May, your buyers benefit from protections, giving them more confidence and security when they shop.
 A fee will be added to your listings and paid by the buyer to eBay to support these protections.

 Buyer Protection includes: